It’s easy for companies to become all about the sale, but they often forget that what happens after the sale is just as important.

 -

 Performance tracking: Technology lets account managers monitor key performance indicators (KPIs) in real time.
 Think customer satisfaction scores, renewal rates, and revenue growth.
 This constant pulse on performance allows for quick identification of areas for improvement and data-driven decision-making.
+Many CRMs have the functionality, although there is dedicated software for this as well.

 -